ksercan5/PS2toDB9Adapter/README.md

 For detailed information, please visit (http://seco.gen.tr/2020/07/20/ps2-dualshock-to-c64-joystick-port-mod/)

 Use mouse_and_joystick arduino source code to add mouse functionality to your adapter.
-To use mouse function (For Amiga only) Press R2 or L2 on Dualshock and move right analog stick
+To use mouse function (For Amiga only) Press R2 or L2 on Dualshock and move right analog stick.
+Cross is Left and Square is for Right Mouse Button